Henry Lawrence (Indian Army officer): Early career

 On passing out from Addiscombe in 1822 he was commissioned as a second lieutenant in the Bengal Artillery, arriving in India the following year.
 He was based at the Calcutta suburb of Dum Dum, where Henry Havelock was also stationed about the same time.
-He soon saw action in the First Anglo-Burmese War, and at the age of 18 Lawrence commanded a battery forming part of the Chittagong column which General Joseph Morrison led over the jungle-covered hills of Arakan.
+He soon saw action in the First Anglo-Burmese War, and at the age of 18 Lawrence commanded a battery forming part of the Chittagong column which General Joseph Wanton Morrison led over the jungle-covered hills of Arakan.
 He served for two years in Burma, until the expedition was decimated by fever, and Lawrence nearly perished of the illness.
 He returned to Dum Dum, before being sent first to Penang and then Canton to convalesce.
 As these changes in climate failed to affect his health for the better, he was invalided back to England.
 During his furlough in England, he resided with his family in Bristol, where he would first meet his future wife Honoria Marshall, until the opportunity arose in the autumn of 1828 to assist in the trigonometrical survey in Ireland.

 Lawrence set sail for India on 2 September 1829 with his brother John, who had recently completed his studies at the East India Company College.
 The brothers parted company in Calcutta, and Lawrence rejoined his regiment in Karnal on the Sikh frontier, where his elder brother George was now stationed.
 In 1831 he was transferred to the horse artillery in Cawnpore and the following year he passed examinations in Hindustani and Persian with the aim of earning a civil service posting.